 Tracy’s style of teaching instils confidence in her students by providing them with a well-defined understanding of the syllabus.
 Her teaching experience and work as a Leaving Cert Geography state examiner have afforded her the opportunity to have a key insight into preparing her students to achieve top marks in their final exams.

-What will be covered in these Leaving Cert German Grinds?
+What will be covered in these 5th Year German Grinds?

-In each weekly grind, students will receive detailed exam-focused notes covering all topics on the Leaving Cert German syllabus.
+In our Leaving Cert German grinds, students will receive detailed exam-focused notes covering all topics on the Leaving Cert German syllabus.
 Close examination of the marking schemes and a thorough analysis of the use of language and typical questions asked in the reading (worth 30%) and listening comprehensions (worth 20%), as well as the written production section, will enable students to confidently tackle difficult questions in these sections.

 What will be covered in these 5th Year Irish Grinds?